IPv6 deployment: Coexistence with IPv4

-On 7 March 2013, the Internet Engineering Task Force created a working group for IPv4 sunset in preparation for protocol changes that could be used to support sunset/shutdown of remanent IPv4 networks.
+On 7 March 2013, the Internet Engineering Task Force created a working group for IPv4 sunset in preparation for protocol changes that could be used to support sunset/shutdown of remnant IPv4 networks.
 However, in May 2018 this working group was closed as no immediate work could be identified due to the slow transition to IPv6.

-The Internet Engineering Task Force expects IPv6 to coexist with IPv4 as it is considered impractical to transition to IPv6 in the short term.
+The Internet Engineering Task Force expects IPv6 to coexist with IPv4 as it is considered impractical to fully transition to IPv6 in the short term.
 The coexistence is expected to be based on dual-stack, tunneling or translation mechanisms.
 Dual-stack implementations required two parallel logical networks, increasing cost and complexity of the network.
 IPv4 networks are expected to slowly transition into segmented subnetworks using IPv4 Residual Deployment.

 The slow transition to IPv6 has caused significant resentment in the Internet community.

 As a result, many larger enterprises, such as Microsoft, are transitioning to phasing out IPv4 and moving towards IPv6 Single-Stack within the company.
-In a recent blog, the company describes their heavily translated IPv4 network as "potentially fragile", "operationally challenging", and with regard to dual-stack operations (i.e. those running IPv4 and IPv6 simultaneously) "complex".
+In a 2019 blog, the company describes their heavily translated IPv4 network as "potentially fragile", "operationally challenging", and with regard to dual-stack operations (i.e. those running IPv4 and IPv6 simultaneously) "complex".

+Geoff Huston wrote an article for APNIC in late 2024 suggesting that, while linear extrapolation suggested that the IPv6 transition might eventually be finished by 2045, it was a possibility that it might end up coexisting with IPv4 indefinitely because of changes in the Internet architecture from being a global application-agnostic network to one primarily focused on delivering services hosted from nearby data centres.